How to Make Ghee

 This post may contain affiliate links.
 Please read our disclosure policy.

-A jar with homemade ghee with a spoon dipped in it
+A jar with homemade ghee and a spoon placed inside.

 Want to save this recipe?